robin-raymond/zax.io/flow-control.md

 #### Using `switch` to compare against runtime values

-The `switch` statement can be used to compare against other runtime values.
-The values cannot be computed inside the `case` statement but they can be used as a comparison.
+A `switch` statement can be used to compare against other runtime values.
+Values should not be computed inside a `case` statement but values can be used as a comparisons.

 ````zax
 doSomething final : ()() = {